globalcitizen/open-source-architecture-workflows/README.md

 ![image](inkscape-1-pdf-import.jpg)

-Import the file, then press Ctrl+Shift+L to show the layers palette, or select Layer|Layers... from the menu.
+Import the file, then press __Ctrl+Shift+L__ to show the layers palette, or select __Layer|Layers...__ from the menu.

-Now set the existing PDF contents layer's name to 'Source' and lock it by clicking the open padlock icon.
-Then press the plus icon to make a new layer, named 'Terrain'.
+Now set the existing PDF contents layer's name to "Source" and lock it by clicking the open padlock icon.
+Then press the plus icon to make a new layer, named "Terrain".
 Your layers should now look like this.

 ![image](inkscape-2-layers.jpg)